seud0nym/tch-gui-unhide/utilities/README.md

                       flashed into the passive bank using sysupgrade (root access will be preserved) and banks will be switched on reboot.
+ -h d|s|hostname  Sets the device hostname, where:
- -i               Keep the existing LAN IP address after reset and reboot.
+                    d = Set the hostname to VARIANT s = Set the hostname to VARIANT-MAC_HEX hostname = Use the specified hostname -i               Keep the existing LAN IP address after reset and reboot.
                     This is the default if --restore-config is specified.
                     By default, also restores port forwards, static leases